 Introducing Givewith for Sales: Win More Deals, Do More Good

-Givewith is leading the charge to strategically drive more sales through differentiating offer of including Social Impact in their sales proposals.
+Givewith is leading the charge for businesses to drive more sales through including Social Impact in their sales proposals

 For a low annual fee, Givewith allows clients to choose from curated Social Impact programs that can meet their customers and vendors CSR goals.
 This SaaS product allows sales reps to choose a cause area, enter basic information about their deal, and request approval of a sales incentive.
 The web-delivered software product provides a simplified approval framework so business leaders can review proposed Gives and approve them as they see fit.
 Once approved, the Give waits to transact for notification of whether the deal was won or lost.
 When the deal is won, a separate approver tells Givewith to execute the sales incentive.
 Once complete, Givewith provides a transaction confirmation businesses can share with customers.